How many boarders are there at Sandroyd?

 Most terms there are two “All-In Weekends”.
-The first weekend of term is always an “All-In Weekend”.
+The first weekend of the term is always an “All-In Weekend”.
 All full boarders are expected to remain in school and enjoy the wide range of activities on offer.

 What is an “Exeat” weekend?

 Exeat weekends are when the school closes for the weekend.
 All pupils need to leave the school during half terms and exeat weekends.
 We tend to have two exeat weekends a term.
 Exeat dates are published at least a year in advance in the termly calendar and on the website.
 We have escorted travel services to London Waterloo, London Heathrow and Devon every half term, beginning and end of term as well exeat weekends.
-The School Office are happy to arrange this for you.
+The School Office is happy to arrange this for you.

 When does my child have to return to school after a weekend?